- Cell: 906-231-4271

 - Administration Building G22

-- Director of Research News
+- Associate Director of Research Communications

 A through and through geek, Allison writes university research stories.
 She studied geoscience as an undergrad at Northland College before getting a master's in environmental science and natural resource journalism at the University of Montana.
 She moonlights as a dance instructor, radio fiend, and occasional rock licker.